• Home /

 A co-borrower owns an equal part of the property along with the buyer.
 Cosigners hold no homeownership.
 Learn more about using a mortgage cosigner to buy a home.

-For renters, it’s simpler than ever to buy your first home.
-The government has expanded its low- and no-down payment mortgage coverage over the last year.
-Currently, there are two bills in Congress to give grants and federal tax credits to first-time home buyers.
-Buying your first home doesn’t have to be scary.
-Six million […]
+For renters, there are more ways than ever to buy your first home.
+The government has expanded its low- and no-down payment mortgage coverage, and several bills in Congress propose grants and federal tax credits to first-time home buyers.
+This Mortgage 101 guide explains concepts, strategies, and action plans you’ll need to stop renting and […]